-The universal graphics controller interface of the TFP410 supports both fully differential and single-ended clock input modes.
+The universal graphics controller interface of the TFP510 supports both single-ended and fully differential clock input modes.
 In the differential clock input mode, the universal graphics controller interface uses the crossover point between the IDCK+ and IDCK- signals as the timing reference for latching incoming data (DATA[23:0], DE, HSYNC, and VSYNC).
 Differential clock inputs provide greater common-mode noise rejection.
 The differential clock input mode is only available in the low-swing mode.
-In the single-ended clock input mode, the IDCK+ input (Pin 57) should be connected to the single-ended clock source and the IDCK- input (Pin 56) should be tied to GND.
+In the single-ended clock input mode, the IDCK+ input (pin 57) should be connected to the single-ended clock source and the IDCK- input (pin 56) should be tied to GND.

-The universal graphics controller interface of the TFP410 provides selectable 12-bit dual-edge, and 24-bit single-edge, input clocking modes.
-In the 12-bit dual-edge, the 12-bit data is latched on each edge of the input clock.
+The universal graphics controller interface of the TFP510 provides selectable 12-bit, dual-edge and 24-bit, single-edge input clocking modes.
+In the 12-bit dual-edge mode, the 12-bit data is latched on each edge of the input clock.
 In the 24-bit single-edge mode, the 24-bit data is latched on the rising edge of the input clock when EDGE = 1 and the falling edge of the input clock when EDGE = 0.